pallets/flask/docs/upgrading.rst

     some unnecessary leading dots in your code if you're not using modules.
 -   Blueprints do not automatically provide static folders.
-They will still export templates from a folder called `templates` next to their location however.
-If you want to continue serving static files you need to tell the constructor explicitly the path to the static folder (which can be relative to the blueprint's module path).
+They will also no longer automatically export templates from a folder called `templates` next to their location however but it can be enabled from the constructor.
+Same with static files: if you want to continue serving static files you need to tell the constructor explicitly the path to the static folder (which can be relative to the blueprint's module path).
 -   Rendering templates was simplified.
 Now the blueprints can provide template folders which are added to a general template searchpath.
     This means that you need to add another subfolder with the blueprint's